plwg/git_presentation/how_to_build_a_time_machine.md

 . . .

-Because you can experiment and context switch with very little consequences in a rapid manner.
+Because one can experiment and context switch with very little consequences in a rapid manner.
 Like this:

 ![](topic-branches-1.png)